A Chiastic Reconfiguration Of Zechariah 1-6

 14 So he said, “These are the two sons of oil who serve the Lord of all the earth.”

-This passage continues from Subunit A1 [4:1-3], regarding the Lampstand.
-The two olive trees are two prophets and priests that serve Christ, the "Lord of all the earth", by transmitting Christ's wisdom to the Church during Millennial Reign.
-They are called "sons of oil", because they are conduits for oil/wisdom from Christ.
+The two olive trees/branches are two prophets and priests that serve Christ, the "Lord of all the earth", by transmitting wisdom from God and Christ to the faithful during Millennial Reign (vs 12 is a restatement of the question of vs 11).
+They are called "sons of oil", because they are conduits of wisdom ("oil") from God and Christ.
 They will continue to serve as prophets even after the Millennial Reign, for they are the Two Witnesses of the Last Days (Rev 11:3,4).
+We infer the meaning of the lampstand (see Subunit A1) from this passage.
 Note the question and answer format of this passage that indicates its significance.

 Chapter 5 5 Then the angel who was speaking to me came forward and said to me, “Look up and see what is appearing.”